-Finally, trade liberalisation can also impact the structure of the economy in the long term.
-Evidence thus far points to trade openness having some adverse effect on education.
+Trade liberalisation can also impact the structure of the economy in the long term.
+Evidence thus far points to trade openness having some adverse effects on education.
 Edmonds et al. (2010) show that in districts in India that were the most exposed to increased competition from trade liberalisation, parents took their children out of school to cope with the increase in poverty.
-When trade positively affects the local economy, it also increases the opportunity cost of schooling, as new employment opportunities arise.
+When trade positively affects the local economy, it also increases the opportunity cost of schooling as new employment opportunities arise.
 Atkin (2016) finds that although the returns to education are high, when export-oriented factories open in Mexico, local high-school dropouts increase.

 In sum, the literature on the inclusivity of trade liberalisation strategies is already substantial.
-However, we see three new important avenues for research on this issue.
+However, we see four new important avenues for research on this issue.
 First, as trade does not start at the border, trade policy does not only impact firms that directly engage in exporting and importing activities; rather, the entire upstream and downstream value chains are likely to be involved.
-However, there is limited evidence on how trade policy impacts value chains.
+However, there is limited evidence on how trade policy impacts value chains and the mechanism through which trade can generate spillover effects in the wider economy.

-Second, the issue of compensation for individuals that are negatively affected by trade deserves more attention.
-This compensation is typically done through social protection programmes and tax policy, which create distortions.
+Second, the issue of compensation for individuals who are negatively affected by trade deserves more attention.
+If governments or firms wish to compensate for the losses associated with shifts in trade openness or requirements, it is typically done through social protection programmes and tax policy, which create distortions.
 Striking the right balance between sharing the gains from trade more equally and the loss in efficiency from higher taxes is challenging.
 Antras et al. (2017) explore this issue theoretically in the US, but to our knowledge, no study dealing with this issue exists for low-income countries.

-Third, unionisation and other labour market policies such as the minimum wage are becoming more common in developing countries as well.
-Yet, little is known on how they alter the distributional impact of trade openness.
+Third, unionisation and other labour market policies, such as the minimum wage, are becoming more common in low- and middle-income countries as well.
+Yet, little is known about how they alter the distributional impact of trade openness.
 More evidence on the consequences this has for the distributional impact of trade policy is needed.
-Unionisation per se is typically not a government policy but the state can create an enabling environment that favours trade union membership.
+Unionisation per se is typically not a government policy, but the state can create an enabling environment that favours trade union membership.